Bluefalcon04v/JavaScript_practice/README.md

 # JavaScript_practice
 learning JavaScript and practicing questions

-It REPO just contains the basic code of JavaScript.
+It repositories contains the basic code of JavaScript.